Cannabis manufacturing

 Chemical hazards

-Some of these processes have a higher risk of injury and illness from exposure because of the use of hazardous chemicals and subsequent production of hazardous waste.
+Some of these processes are riskier because of the use of hazardous chemicals and production of hazardous waste.

-Volatile solvents may be used during the processing of cannabis to extract and isolate active ingredients that expose workers to hazardous chemicals and explosive atmospheres.
-Supercritical carbon dioxide (CO2) is used with the application of high pressure creating physical hazards as well as possible asphyxiation conditions.
+Volatile solvents from the processing of cannabis can expose workers to hazardous chemicals and explosive atmospheres.
+Supercritical carbon dioxide (CO2) along with the application of high pressure creates physical hazards and possible asphyxiation conditions.

 The use of volatile chemicals can create explosive atmospheric conditions that may result in a serious injury or life-threatening explosion if not monitored properly, which is what happened in 2018 at a cannabis manufacturing facility in California.

 Review your company’s manufacturing processes to identify chemical hazards, exposure points, hazardous waste, and the potential for explosive atmospheres or asphyxiation conditions.
 Ensure your employees know the process of assessing, monitoring, and correcting emerging hazards.
-Leverage software to ensure compliance and safety processes being followed.
+Leverage software to ensure that workers follow your safety processes.

 Hazard communication